Cumbria Way - Carlisle to Keswick (★★★★★)

-Looking for some new walks I stumbled across a description of the Cumbrian Way, which promised a lower-level walk through the Lake District, that gives a route through the lakes, but without the whole obsession with wainwrights and steep scrambles.
+Looking for some new walks, I stumbled across a description of the Cumbria Way - which promised a lower-level walk through the Lake District, that gives a route through the lakes, but without the whole obsession with wainwrights, and steep scrambles.

-This looked right up my street and looking into it I figured that the most enjoyable way to do it would be to do a northern section running between Carlisle and Keswick and then a southern section from Ulverston to Keswick - allowing for extra time in Keswick to just chill a bit on both walks.
+This looked right up my street - and looking into it I figured that the most enjoyable way to do it would be to do a northern section running between Carlisle and Keswick, and then a later southern section from Ulverston to Keswick - allowing extra time in Keswick to chill a bit on both walks.

-As it was I was on the very earliest train of the day and managed to get into Carlisle at 8:34 and then I headed west to joined up with the river near the station.
+And so today, I'm heading out on the very earliest train of the day, and manage to get into Carlisle at eight-thirty - and am ready to head off on my way.
+And from here I head west, to joined up with the river near the station.

-From here the beginnings of the walk are not too awe-inspiring - following a well concreted route along the rive, but as you break past the edge of Carlisle, this transitions into the beginnings of countryside with lots of people out and about on morning walks.
+The beginnings of this walk are not too awe-inspiring - following a well-concreted route along the river - but as we break past the edge of Carlisle, this transitions into the earliest beginnings of countryside, with lots of people out and about on morning walks.

 One of the reasons for looking to walk this route in April was to avoid the worst of the rain.
 October to January are a bit of a rain-fest in the lakes.
 February to March and June to September have moderate rain for the lakes.
-But, April and May the rainfall in the lakes is not so bad and so this was when I had planned to pay my visit (March and June are the best of the other months).
+But in April and May, the rainfall in the lakes is not so bad (March and June are the best of the other months).

-Another good thing about late April - and this one was unexpected - was that this was the time for all the dandelions to be out in flower and on the cycle route out of Carlisle past Cummersdale the fields were full of dandelions in full display.
+Another good thing about late April - and this one was unexpected - was that this was the time for all the dandelions to be out in flower - and on the cycle route out of Carlisle (heading past Cummersdale) the fields were full of dandelions in full display.

-All in all, this made for quite a pleasant walk down to Dalston, although if I'm honest, on a second visit I would probably start the walk at Dalston train station and save the first 4 miles of walking out of Carlisle.
+This made for a very pleasant walk down to Dalston - although if I'm honest, on a second visit I would probably start the walk at Dalston train station, and save on the first 4 miles of walking out of Carlisle (and I'm pretty sure I'll be back again at some point).

-Then in the fields following Lime House School the first views out towards the lakes started to appear as I continued to walk through this very pleasant landscape.
+Then in the fields following Lime House School, the first views out towards the lakes start to appear, as I continued to walk through this very pleasant landscape.

 | First sight of the lakes walking through the fields heading south |

-By this point I was in a very good mood and enjoying the day - stopping off briefly to impress some elderly chaps off for a walk with my plans to walk to Keswick on this day (they asked where I was walking to - I was not showing off 😇).
+By this point I was in a very good mood, and enjoying the day - stopping off briefly to impress some elderly chaps off for a walk with my plans to walk to Keswick (they asked where I was walking to - I was not seeking to show off).

-After here the countryside is not in any way bad, but it transitioned into fairly standard countryside and fairly forgettable - with the peak of the first half of the trip having been either side of Lime House School - and the real highlight of this latter section was a short bonding session with the local cows who came over to give me a friendly lick.
+After here, the countryside is not in any way bad, but transitions into fairly standard countryside, and is more forgettable that everything else we have seen today - with the peak of the trip so far having been either side of Lime House School.

-Once past Sebergham - however - the path starts to bend to the west and before long you are start to get better views of the hills to be reached after passing through Caldbeck.
+Once past Sebergham, the path starts to bend to the west - and before long we start to get better views of the hills to be reached after passing through Caldbeck.

 | A look across prior to reaching Caldbeck |

-These views appear via small gaps in the trees before you head deeper into the woodland through Parsons Park, blocking out all views, before arriving at Caldbeck.
+These views appear via small gaps in the trees and we only get brief tastes of what lies ahead before arriving at Caldbeck.

-Caldbeck is a pretty small village and if you are looking to break this walk into two this is really the main option for accommodation - with nothing else really being an option from here on until you reach Keswick.
+Caldbeck itself is a pretty village and if you are looking to break this walk into two, this is really the main option for accommodation - with nothing else really being an option from here on until you reach Keswick.

-Having navigated through Caldback the path begins a fairly gradual climb (at least compared to what is visible to be climbed ahead) and the peak in the distance is the route that the path will be taking over the hills, climbing up to the peak on High Pike.
+Having navigated through Caldback, the path begins a fairly gradual climb, but the peak in the distance is the route that the path will be taking over the hills - climbing up to the peak at High Pike.

-At Nether Row you pass the last house on the way up and then its not long before the path takes more of a steeper upward gradient and here you just need to set a fairly gentle pace and settle in for the long-haul, because it will be a little while before the climb stops as you get up to High Pike.
+At Nether Row you pass the last house on the way up, and then its not long before the path takes more of a steeper gradient - and here you just need to set a fairly gentle pace, and settle in for the long-haul - because it will be a little while before the climb stops at the top.

-But an eternity later, as you do reach the top, what you find are some very lovely views out over the surrounding area and across to the peaks beyond.
+But as you do reach the top, what you find are some very lovely views out over the surrounding area - and across the peaks beyond.

 | Looking out to the peaks from the top |

-But initially the path is heading directly south on a fairly flat level and then as you arrive at Grainsgill Beck, it is time to start heading downhill into the valley below.
+But whilst initially the path is heading directly south on a fairly flat level, at Grainsgill Beck it is time to change direction and start heading downhill into the valley below.

 | Having dropped down into the valley |

-The mining works here are part of Carrock Mine which was mining wolfram, which based upon my memory of the sign is an ore used to make tungsten (this may not be correct).
+The mining works here are part of Carrock Mine - which was mining wolfram, which is an ore used to make tungsten (which is a particularly dense and strong metal, with a very high melting point - which makes it useful for electric filaments and munitions).

 | Walking along the valley towards Keswick |